jp/blog/source/2013-07-12-load-testing-a-facebook-application.html.markdown

 and this very complete blog post
 [Using JMeter](http://www.roseindia.net/jmeter/using-jmeter.shtml)

-Now that you know almost everything about JMeter let see how to use the CSV full of tokens.
+Now that you know almost everything about JMeter from the two previous links, let see how to use the CSV full of tokens.

 We got a CSV file, full of fresh tokens, looking like that :